-"SUPERFISKY" is a full feature documentary film collaboration between 'The Landscape Architecture Podcast' and the Department of Landscape Architecture at Cal Poly Pomona.
+"SUPERFISKY" is Episode 1 of Season 1 a full feature docuseries called LARCHITECT.
+The film collaboration of Episode 1 is between 'The Landscape Architecture Podcast' and the Department of Landscape Architecture at Cal Poly Pomona.

-"SUPERFISKY" has completed 95% of it's filming.
-Thus far our documentary has exceeded our limitations on "sweat equity" and is will require funding to bring it to completion.
-Prior to listing what your funding will be used towards we would like to share what and how we have been able to bring this documentary along so far.
+"SUPERFISKY" has completed 85% of it's filming.
+Thus far our documentary has exceeded our limitations on "sweat equity" and will require funding to bring it to completion.
+The funding will be used towards the film's music, recoloring, and the technology required for editing the footage.

 The Landscape Architecture Podcast serves as a steadfast champion of Landscape Architecture.
-As the podcast grew is success and reach it was only natural that it transitioned into filmmaking.
-So when the department head (Andrew Wilcox) of the Landscape Architecture Department at Cal Poly Pomona asked Michael Todoran if he would like to teach a film class he enthusiastically agreed.
+As the podcast grew its success and reach, it was only natural that it transitioned into filmmaking.
+When the department head (Andrew Wilcox) of the Landscape Architecture Department at Cal Poly Pomona asked podcast and film producer Michael Todoran if he would like to teach a film class, Michael enthusiastically agreed.

-The class began with student-led design charettes determining that the film should share a story with a strong sense of civic responsibility combined with a central character that is already in motion.
-Driven by this direction fellow landscape architecture faculty 'Kat Supefisky' was an apparent choice.
+The class was built around the student-led decision that the film should share a story with a strong sense of civic responsibility combined with a central character that is already in motion.
+Driven by this direction, fellow landscape architecture faculty 'Kat Supefisky' was the perfect match.